 One of potential difficulty could be, because accessibility standards were mostly developed through specific technology or specific service platforms; the interconnection of heterogeneous technology or service platforms may create conflicting accessibility requirements.

-Moreover, IoT could utilize a “thing”, which may or may not be an ICT object.
-For example, in home automation services, many non-ICT home appliances, such as refrigerators, microwave ovens, televisions and laundry machines, supply and interchange data through IoT and present processed information to users.
+Moreover, IoT utilizes “things”, which are any objects that are capable of being identified and integrated into communication networks [ITU-T Y.4000].
+For example, in home automation services, many conventional home appliances, such as refrigerators, microwave ovens, televisions and laundry machines, supply and interchange data through IoT and present processed information to users.
 Each “thing”, however, has its own accessibility requirements as a home appliance.
 At the same time, there could be a need to fulfil IoT accessibility requirements as well.

 Therefore, the intention of including accessibility in IoT is that it will be based on using principals of Universal Design.
 All the IoT applications and services designed for users will include persons with disabilities, older persons and those with specific needs from the beginning.

-Examples and use cases of IoT accessibility
+Accessibility considerations of IoT applications and services

-This clause illustrates relationship between accessibility and IoT services and applications using examples and use cases.
+This clause illustrates relationship between accessibility and IoT applications and services using examples and use cases.
+Also, categories of IoT accessibility requirements are addressed.
 The scope of this Recommendation should not be bound by a certain type of disability, and the list below will be amended and added to in the future.

-Examples of accessibility services using IoT
+Examples of accessibility applications and services using IoT

 There are many possible IoT applications and services in various environments that provide accessibility services such as home automation services, IoT for work environments, transportation services, etc. For example, home automation services can increase the capacity for independent living for persons with disabilities, persons with age related disabilities and those with specific needs.